-With the independence of the country a dominant group emerged with a kinder and gentler approach to nature.
-However, the legacy of the control system remained despite major changes.
+With independence, a dominant group emerged with a kinder and gentler approach to nature in India.
+However, the legacy of the control system remained, despite major changes.
 The vast history of Indian wildlife signifies that much of the future relies on the reforms or restructures of the system and protection of nature's heritage.